AreaLayer/Nostr-App-Store/README.md

 ### Specs

 - Developer publish on event or relay the app
-- The others relays accept and client main reconized the event
+- The others relays accept and client main recognize the event
 - App is published
 - User can download the app via APK